Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-where $\Lambda \subset T^*A$ runs through all irreducible closed conic Lagrangian subvarieties of the cotangent bundle~\cite[sect.~2.2]{HTT}.
+where $\Lambda \subset T^*A$ runs over the irreducible closed conic Lagrangian subvarieties of the cotangent bundle.
 Any such $\Lambda$ is the closure of the conormal bundle to the smooth locus of some closed subvariety of $A$.
-Now $A$ has the trivial cotangent bundle
+Since $T^* A = A\times V$ is the trivial bundle with fiber $V=H^0(A, \Omega_A^1)$, we may generalize the usual Gauss map for a smooth divisor by considering the projection

-so we may generalize the usual Gauss map for a smooth divisor by considering the projection $ \gamma_\Lambda: \Lambda \subset A\times V \twoheadrightarrow V $ onto the fibre.
-This {\em generalized Gauss map} is generically finite and we denote by $d_\Lambda \in \bbN_0$ its generic degree.
-We put $d_\Lambda = 0$ if the Gauss map is not dominant, and we then say $\Lambda$ is {\em degenerate}.
-The index formula in~\cite[th.~1.3 and prop.~2.2]{FKGauss} says
+to the cotangent space.
+This {\em Gauss map} is generically finite and we denote by $d_\Lambda \in \bbN_0$ its generic degree.
+If $\gamma_\Lambda$ is not dominant, we put $d_\Lambda = 0$ and say $\Lambda$ is {\em degenerate}.
+In both cases the degree $d_\Lambda$ is the cardinality of the fiber of the Gauss map over a general point $u\in V(\bbC)$; to avoid selecting such a point, we will later also view~$V$ as a scheme and work over its generic point.
+By Kashiwara's index formula~\cite[th.~1.3 and prop.~2.2]{FKGauss} we have

-In particular, a module is negligible iff its characteristic cycle is a sum of degenerate Lagrangian subvarieties.
-The main goal of this paper is to categorify the index formula: We naturally attach to any $\scrM$ a local system of rank $m_\Lambda(\scrM)$ on an open dense subset of each nondegenerate irreducible component $\Lambda$ of the characteristic variety $\Char(\scrM) = \Supp(\CC(\scrM)) \subset T^*A$.
+So $\scrM$ is negligible if and only if all components of $\CC(\scrM)$ are degenerate.
+To explain the link between Tannaka groups and conormal geometry, we will categorify the index formula by naturally attaching to any holonomic $\scrD_A$-module $\scrM$ a local system of rank $m_\Lambda(\scrM)$ on an open dense subset of each non-degenerate irreducible component $\Lambda$ of the characteristic variety $\Char(\scrM) = \Supp(\CC(\scrM)) \subset T^*A$.